Perchik71/Creation-Kit-Platform-Extended/README.md

 :white_check_mark: Dark theme
 :white_check_mark: Create master files and open them as plugins
 :white_check_mark: Opening plugins as master files if they are in dependencies
+:white_check_mark: Filtering by active forms and cell
+:white_check_mark: Filtering mods in the Data dialog
 :white_check_mark: Many other fixes are also from the author of [@Nukem9](https://github.com/Nukem9)

 # Demonstration